 Require full administrator rights for limited administrator accounts - Select this to prompt the current user (if he or she does not have administrator rights) to enter an administrator username and password when modifying certain system parameters (similar to the User Account Control (UAC) in Windows Vista and Windows 7).
+Such modifications include disabling protection modules.
 On Windows XP systems where UAC is not running, users will have the Require administrator rights (system without UAC support) option available.